lirui315/data-533-lab-3-Violet-Bruce/README.md

 TO DO:
-1. take a person's birthday as "YYYY-MM-DD" then returns the person's age **note: The day of the age change everyday because we use the datetime function.
-We test the module on Dec.5, but it will be FAIL rather than OK if you use the Agetest other days**
+1. take a person's birthday as "YYYY-MM-DD" then returns the person's age

 #### B. The sub-package *`perinfo`* has a *`nanur`* module which has a *`name`* function for name numerology.